 AHCPMG305 Survey Pests

 This unit of competency describes the skills and knowledge required to survey pest abundance for plants, vertebrate or invertebrate animals.
-This will be carried out using a range of observation techniques in conjunction with workplace pest management plan, survey strategy and a monitoring program according to established standards and protocols.
+This will be carried out using a range of observation techniques in conjunction with a workplace pest management plan, survey strategy and a monitoring program, in accordance with established standards and protocols.

 No occupational licensing, legislative or certification requirements are known to apply to this unit at the time of publication.

 Available Units of Competency

 AHCPMG305 Survey Pests (Elective)

 There are no entry requirements for this qualification however State/Territory Licencing may apply.
 All students should demonstrate a genuine occupation need for Animal Trapping for Control of Vertebrate Pests and be a fit and proper person under legislation for the use of approved poisons.

 Unit: 1 Unit - AHCPMG305 Survey Pests (Elective)